pragdave/cs3342_09/README.md

 ## A1.2

-«replace this with your answer»
+O(1)

+To validate a path, you only need memory for 2 pointers traversing from either ends of the path to its midpoint: place pointer (p1) at the path's first element and another pointer (p2) at the path's last element; while p2 - p1 > 1, if *p1 == *p2, increment p1 and decrement p2 and repeat this process over from the while condition; else, since *p1 != *p2, set path as invalid and exit loop; if the end of the loop is reached without setting the path as invalid, the path is valid.

 # Q2

 A simple sentence structure might be

-    "the" (zero or more adjectives) noun verb (optional adverb)

-Adjectives are "lazy" or "smelly"
+"the" (zero or more adjectives) noun verb (optional adverb) Adjectives are "lazy" or "smelly"
 Nouns are "dog" or "cat"
 Verbs are "ate" and "ran"
 Adverbs are "slowly" and "noisily"

 The following are examples of valid sentences: